 Day 2 - Franschhoek Winelands

-Franschhoek Valley must be one of the world’s finest food and wine discoveries – both for the quality of ingredients but even more, situated in pristine natural setting surround by jagged peaks and drenched in blue sky.
-The day includes memorable riding, and three unforgettable meals.
+Franschhoek Valley must be one of the world’s finest food and wine discoveries – both for the quality of ingredients, and being situated in a pristine and natural setting surrounded by jagged peaks and drenched in a blue sky.
+The day includes great riding and three memorable meals.
 Cellar tours and wine pairing the norm on each occasion.
-The finest wines and wineries South of the equator.
+The finest wines and wineries South of the equator!

 Day 3 - Fairest Cape Peninsula And Khayelitsha Township Cycle

-Today we venture a little further out along the Cape’s spectacular peninsula, on winding coastal paths, through quant seaside villages and stops at the famous Cape Point Peninsula park for game viewing, beach walks to break the pace from riding, and a gourmet picnic overlooking the azure waters stretching all the way to Antarctica!
-Make sure your camera batteries are charged.
+Today we venture a little further out along the Cape’s spectacular peninsula, on winding coastal paths, through quaint seaside villages and a stop at the famous Cape Point Peninsula park for game viewing, beach walks to break the pace from riding, and a gourmet picnic overlooking the azure waters stretching all the way to Antarctica!
+Make sure your camera batteries are all charged.
 You’ll not want to miss a moment!

 Day 4 -Prins Albert Cooking School

-Arriving in Prins Albert on the edge of the Groot Karoo, one is struck by the total unexpected contrast to the greens and blues of the winelands and Cape Town’s oceans.
+Arriving in the small town of Prince Albert on the edge of the Groot Karoo, one is struck by the total unexpected contrast to the greens and blues of the Winelands and Cape Town’s oceans.
 But the most striking part is its culinary prestige, hosting one of the world’s top cooking schools.
-The next days are packed with culinary feasts, cooking techniques and insights that will flabbergast even the most jaded cook!
-Our hosts at African Relish delivers a superb two-days, without doubt the highlight of the journey.
+The next days are packed with culinary feasts, cooking techniques and insights that will astound even the most jaded cook!
+Our hosts at African Relish delivers a superb two-days, without a doubt the highlight of the journey.